dominodatalab/domino-research/bridge/README.md

 If you are done using Bridge in a given AWS account and region, you can run the command below to remove all traces of Bridge.
-This will **delete all the resources** managed by Bridge but no resources from your registry.
+This will **delete all the resources** managed by Bridge but no resources from your MLflow registry.

 ```
 docker run -it \